|La Noisette||Self Catering||Saturday||4||9||2|

 Looks out onto your patio and private garden, with original bread oven.

-Well equipped with gas cooker, microwave, toaster, kettle, coffee-machine, cooking utensils etc along with crockery, etc for 10.
+Well equipped with gas cooker, microwave, toaster, kettle, coffee-machine, cooking utensils etc along with crockery, wine glasses, tumblers, pots and pans.

 Highchair and stairgates available.

-Spacious open plan living room with flat screen tv (UK Freesat), dvd player, video player, cd/radio, large sofas, hammock seat and its own log burning fire.
+Spacious open plan living room with flat screen tv (UK Freesat), French tv, dvd player, video player, Nintendo wii, large sofas, hammock seat and its own log burning fire.

 Bed 3 - Double bed and single bed